mkbrechtel/patterns/docs/development/design/ddd-reference.md

 *—Lewis Carrol, “Poeta Fit, Non Nascitur” *

-To create a supple, knowledge-­‐rich design calls for a versatile, shared team language, and a lively experimentation with language that seldom happens on software projects.
+To create a supple, knowledge-rich design calls for a versatile, shared team language, and a lively experimentation with language that seldom happens on software projects.

 Within a single *bounded context*, language can be fractured in ways that undermine efforts to apply sophisticated modeling.
 If the model is only used to draw UML diagrams for the technical members of the team, then it is not contributing to the creative col aboration at the heart of DDD.

 Domain experts use their jargon while technical team members have their own language tuned for discussing the domain in terms of design.
-The terminology of day-­‐to-­‐day discussions is disconnected from the terminology embedded in the code \(ultimately the most important product of a software project\).
+The terminology of day-to-day discussions is disconnected from the terminology embedded in the code \(ultimately the most important product of a software project\).
 And even the same person uses different language in speech and in writing, so that the most incisive expressions of the domain often emerge in a transient form that is never captured in the code or even in writing.

 Translation blunts communication and makes knowledge crunching anemic.